Taurees Habib: Career

 After he graduated from Berklee College of Music then he started working as a sampling director for composer Hans Zimmer's Remote Control Productions.

 He worked over 13 years working with Hans Zimmer at Remote Control Productions.
 He is the company's head of sampling, where he creates unique instrument sounds for movie scores.
-He scored music in films including Men of Steel, Interstellar, Dunkirk, Blade Runner 2049, The Lion King, No Time to Die, and Top Gun: Maverick, Habib also contributed to the scores for Dune: Part One and Dune: Part Two, and Kung Fu Panda 4.
+He scored music in films including Man of Steel, Interstellar, Dunkirk, Blade Runner 2049, The Lion King, No Time to Die, and Top Gun: Maverick, Habib also contributed to the scores for Dune, Dune: Part Two and Kung Fu Panda 4.
 In 2017, he voiced a character named Nawar in the podcast series Rose Drive.
 In 2025, He scored music for film F1.

 In February 2025, Habib was awarded the Best Score Soundtrack for Visual Media for his work on the Dune: Part Two soundtrack.
 He is the first Pakistani sound engineer to receive a Grammy but Habib is only the second Pakistani overall to win a Grammy, following vocalist Arooj Aftab, who won in 2022.

 Habib has also released his own music, including the project Cannibal Cathedral, which was released in October 2025.